-Sets the speed of SPI flash accesses on imp003 and imp004m devices
+Sets the speed of SPI flash accesses on certain devices

 Device (from impOS™ 34)